heyloura/lillihub-client/README.md

 # Details stored by Lillihub

 An encrypted cookie with the Micro.blog app token is stored on the user browser.
-Some details are about the user are stored in memory, including username, avatar image location, micro.blog subscription type and ....
 Some user details are saved to Deno Deploy's KV storage.
-This includes the username, the last time the app was accessed by the user, and lillihub user preferences.
+This includes the username, the last time the app was accessed by the user, a list of post ids, and lillihub user preferences.

 # Contributing